Canton of Redange: Geography

 To the south, the landscape is dominated by the Gutland plain.
 This area is characterised by lower altitudes, averaging at around 300m above sealevel.

 Wide shallow river valleys dominate the landscape with less forest coverage than in the north.
 The most important river in this region is the Attert.

 The communes lying in the Gutland part of the Canton are Beckerich, Saeul, Useldange, and Vichten.

 Urbanisation and Infrastructure

 The canton of Redange has a rural character.
 The only major town with more than 1'000 inhabitants is Redange-sur-Attert, the capital of the canton.
 Most infrastructure is therefore concentrated around the capital.
 Here a secondary school, supermarkets and a retirement home can be found.

 Furthermore, there is a high concentration of gas stations linked to fuel tourism along the border with Belgium, in towns such as Haut-Martelange and Oberpallen.

 Transportation

-The canton of Redange is not connected to the national Railway network.
+The canton of Redange is not connected to Luxembourg's national railway network.

 By road, the canton of Redange is linked to various routes nationales, for example the N12 between Luxembourg City and Wiltz, or between Arlon (B) and Ettelbruck.
 Furthermore, the canton is covered by an extensive public bus network, which is a part of the Régime général des transports routiers (RGTR).